Wide Range Key Messages (MPs, MPPs)

 Message #4 – The government must address the critical situation of people waiting for residential support

-There are currently more than 15,000 individuals who have an intellectual disability on the wait list for residential support in Ontario.
-Over 1000 of these individuals live in the Region of Peel
+There are currently more than 15,000 people who have an intellectual disability on the wait list for residential support in Ontario.
+Over 1000 of these people live in the Region of Peel

 - According to the Provincial data base the 2018/19 service registry included 390 people that were homeless

-- In November 2019 it was estimated that in the Region of Peel there were 29 individuals in danger of their families relinquishing care responsibilities (abandonment of individuals)
+- In November 2019 it was estimated that in the Region of Peel there were 29 people in danger of their families relinquishing care responsibilities (abandonment of people)

 - Every day families in Peel are going into crisis and falling apart because of inadequate funding